 What Is Ambien?

 Ambien, also known by its generic name zolpidem, is a prescription medication classified as a sedative-hypnotic drug.
-The medicine is designed to have a short-term effect and does not result in a hung-over feeling or morning sickness.
-Also, it is not known to accumulate in the body, even when taken on consecutive nights (2).
+The medication is prescribed for short-term treatment of insomnia and sleeping troubles (4).

 Can You Take Ambien While Pregnant?

-Yes.
-You can take Ambien during pregnancy only if its potential benefits are greater than the risks to the mother or the baby.
-The drug is listed under “Pregnancy Category C” of drugs by the US Food and Drug Administration (FDA), which means animal studies have shown adverse effects on the unborn baby, and there are no well-controlled studies in humans (2).
+The US Food and Drug Administration lists Ambien as a “Pregnancy Category C” drug, which means animal studies have shown adverse effects on the unborn baby, and there are no well-controlled studies in humans (5).

-What If You Have Taken Ambien During Pregnancy?
+What If You Have Already Taken Ambien During Pregnancy?

 If you have been on Ambien before your pregnancy, or have taken it during pregnancy without a prescription, then let your doctor know about it.
-The doctor would decide whether or not you can to continue the drug, or change the dosage if needed.
-Do not stop taking the medication suddenly as it could be dangerous for you and the unborn baby.
+The doctor would decide whether or not you can continue the drug, or change the dosage if needed.
+Do not stop taking the medication suddenly as it could impact you and the baby.

 Can Ambien (Zolpidem) Cause Miscarriage?

-There are very few studies on the chances of miscarriage due to Ambien.
-More research is needed to get a definitive answer to it.
+There are few studies on the risk of miscarriage due to Ambien.
+More research is needed to understand the implication.

 Can Ambien Increase The Chance Of Birth Defects In The Baby?